 - A glaze to seal the paint on your fake bird eggs.
 You can use a few things to do this, such as polyurethane glaze or Sculpey glaze.

 Step 1: Roll your fake polymer eggs

-Roll approximately 1 tablespoon (give or take – it does not need to be exact) of polymer clay into a ball.
+Roll approximately 1 tablespoon of polymer clay into a ball.
 Don’t be afraid to really work the clay with your hands.
 The extra heat will make the clay more malleable, which makes rolling your fake bird eggs much easier.

 Next, pinch one end of the ball with two fingers a few times to create a rough egg shape, like so: